the-teachingRSE-project/competencies/competencies.md

 ExCALIBUR research programme [@EXCALIBUR]), and the \ac{ENCCS} [@ENCCS], which offers a collection of lessons for \ac{HPC} skills [@ENCCSLessons].
-At the intersection between \ac{HPC} and the broader RSE field, the IDEAS PRODUCTIVITY project [@IDEAS] organises online events, provides training material via the BSSw project [@BSSW] and maintains HPC-focused guidelines, such as the Extreme-scale Scientific Software Development Kit [@xSDK].
+At the intersection between \ac{HPC} and the broader RSE field, the IDEAS PRODUCTIVITY project [@IDEAS] organises online events, provides training material via the Better Scientific Software (BSSw) project [@BSSW] and maintains HPC-focused guidelines, such as the Extreme-scale Scientific Software Development Kit [@xSDK].

 Initiatives focused on Germany include EduTrain [@EDUTRAIN] (a section of the \acrfull{NFDI} [@NFDI]),